-It is important to weld the bumper on the inside as well.
-If you don't, your bumper may be weak and tear easily.
-Especially if you hit a high curb.
+- Weld the inside of the cracked bumper - It is important to weld the bumper on the inside.
+If you don't, your bumper may be weak and tear easily, especially if you hit a high curb.

-If you are still worried about the quality of your weld you can add your favorite epoxy on the back side of the bumper at this point.
+- If you are still worried about your weld's quality, you can add your favorite epoxy on the backside of the bumper at this point.
 Honestly, you don't need to.

-Use an automotive primer to spray paint the bumper.
-You don't need to spray the whole bumper if you don't want, especially if you only have cracked lower bumper lip.
+Paint the bumper - Use an automotive primer to spray paint the bumper.
+You don't need to spray the whole bumper if you don't want, especially if you only have a cracked lower bumper lip.

-If you plan to paint the whole bumper you will need at minimum one primer spray can.
-Make sure to use the 500 grid paper to remove the clear coat from the bumper before spraying over the old paint.
+- If you plan to paint the whole bumper, you will need at minimum one primer spray can.
+Make sure to use the 500 grid paper to remove the bumper's clear coat before spraying over the old paint.

 Where to order a custom mixed spray paint can?